facebookresearch/habitat-lab/examples/hitl/isaacsim_viewer/README.md

 # IsaacSim Viewer
 ![spot_and_hand_banner](https://github.com/user-attachments/assets/6aaf5ab1-2568-4b22-bd3c-54ab521b0ee7)

+This is an updated version of the IsaacSim Viewer with an alternate Mochi backend.

 The app is an interactive VR physics sandbox.
 It features an HSSD scene, YCB objects, and a policy-driven Spot.
 If you connect a VR client, you can also interact with the scene via a Metahand.
 The app is also a good starting point for testing/hacking/benchmarking.

 ## Requirements